pixfumy/racemod/README.md

 - All water and lava pools below y60 are removed (this is different from lava *lakes*, which still occur at y10).
 - Fortresses and surface lava pools are more common
 - Desert Hills are replaced by normal desert to make terrain flatter
-- The rates on a seed can be checked automatically by throwing an end portal frame block with Q

 This mod requires Legacy Fabric 0.12.12+.